Kodiak Shield Roofing

 Impact on Your Quote

 A "36-facet" roof is highly complex.
-Each facet requires a junction—a valley, ridge, or hip—which are all potential leak points.
-High complexity means we spend more time on precision flashing and water-proofing intersections to ensure a 100% leak-free finish.
+Each facet requires a junction—a valley, ridge, or hip—which can affect flashing, water-shedding details, labor, and waste planning.
+High complexity means the quote should account for precision flashing and waterproofing intersections upfront.

 4. The Summary Table: No More Guesswork